 Digital Agency Pricing Models: Retainers vs Projects

-As 83% of businesses rely on a tailored digital marketing strategy, it may be time your team partners with a digital agency.
-To start, you may be wondering what an agency could offer and how they can benefit your business.
+As 83% of businesses rely on a tailored digital marketing strategy, it may be time for your team to partner with a digital agency.
+To start, you may be wondering what an agency could offer and how it can benefit your business.
 Typically a digital agency will be able to offer you two pricing models— retainer or a project estimate —depending on your various business needs.

 Today, we will outline the differences between a monthly retainer and per project estimates and review the pros and cons of each strategy approach so you can decide which option is best for you, taking you one step closer to perfecting your digital marketing strategy.